dicchyantgurung/Identifying-undervalued-vs-overvalued-houses-in-King-County-Seattle/README.md

 ![Multivariate Regression](https://github.com/dicchyant84/Module_2-Final-Project/blob/main/Graphs/Multivariate_Regression.png)

 From the plot above, we can see that there is a high dispersion of data after the million dollar mark in house prices.
-We can remove all house priced over a million dollars to fix this and improve the performance of the model.
+We can remove the houses priced over a million dollars to fix this and improve the performance of the model.

 ![Multivariate Regression](https://github.com/dicchyant84/Module_2-Final-Project/blob/main/Graphs/Multivariate_Regression_2.png)